-Directors Nancy Lang and Peter Raymont spend two years jetting around the world trying to keep pace with the award-winning author of The Handmaid’s Tale, to capture memorable moments of her monumental life for their documentary feature film Margaret Atwood: A Word after a Word after a Word is Power.
+Directors Nancy Lang and Peter Raymont spent two years jetting around the world trying to keep pace with the award-winning author of The Handmaid’s Tale, to capture memorable moments of her monumental life for their documentary Margaret Atwood: A Word after a Word after a Word is Power.

 Lang and Raymont help to break with the tradition of under-appreciating our high-achievers by shining a light on Atwood, her contribution to defining the Canadian literary identity, her impression on the northern geological mythology and her overall influence on our world view.
 The high-point is, she’s still around to appreciate it.

 The filmmakers allow us to catch a glimpse of the quick-witted poet’s seldom-seen private life, as well as her public life.
 We see her traversing lakes and rivers, vacationing with her family, canoeing in Northern Ontario and again in Iceland, speaking in front of large audiences, sitting still to write the final chapters of her latest novel, visiting the set of The Handmaid’s Tale, and spending time with her late-partner Graeme Gibson.
 At times both worlds intertwine as in the case when she tours the world but takes on the role of caretaker to her husband as his dementia progresses.